-- Lecturer, Nursing & Health Care School (Nursing & Health Care)
+- Senior Lecturer (Nursing & Health Care)

 Clare qualified as a midwife in 1996.
 From 2001 she worked in evaluation and research posts in NHS Scotland, including 3 years working with the Glasgow Homelessness Partnership.
 In 2009 Clare was seconded to Scottish Government where she worked as Research Manager for the Gender Based Violence and Health Programme before moving to education.

 Clare joined Nursing & Health Care as a Research Nurse Associate in 2012 and became a University Teacher in early 2014.
 She is year lead for first year of the Bachelor of Nursing (Hons) Programme and leads courses across the programme on Policy and Public Health.
 In addition, Clare teaches in the University of Glasgow / Singapore Institute of Technology joint degree.